-Element nt Application skilling training Governance % of women in senior roles, new appointments (-1 and -2 organizational levels under the CEO) 20% of the F o measur Capital Tarr measur above t acts as the Plai a de-multiplier reducing the number of sha I is < the target level but threshold level functions) he CET1 level e of the Plan; st at the end of Individual access conditions measured throughout the Accrual Period.
+Element Application skilling training Governance % of women in senior roles, new appointments (-1 and -2 organizational levels under the CEO) 20% acts as a de-multiplier reducing the number of shares that vest at the of the Plan: by 10% if the achievement of the ESG KPI is < the target level ≥ the threshold level by 20% if the achievement of the ESG KPI is < the threshold leteral measured at the end of the Accrual Period Capital Target: (applicable only to Business and Governance Functions) measures the maintenance, for the Plan's time horizon, of the CET1 leveral above the target defined in the Group RAF in the timeframe of the Plan acts as de-multiplier reducing the number of shares that vest at the end the Plan by 10% per each year of breach (with a cap of 40% over the end Accrual Period) Individual access conditions measured throughout the Accrual Period.
 Absence of the compliance breaches.
-Specifically: disciplinary measures involving suspension from service and pay for a period equal to or greater than one day, also due to serious findings received from the Company's control functions; in the event of violations sanctioned by the supervisory Authorities of the obligations in matters of professionalism, integrity and independence and following in relation to related parties and obligations regarding remuneration and incentives set out in CRD V, involving a sanction of an amount equal to or greater than € 30,000; behaviors that do not comply with the provisions of the law, regulations, the articles of association or any ethical or conduct codes established ex ante by the Group or the Company and from which a "significant loss" has resulted for the Group, for the Company, for managed funds or for customers.
-Pay-out Schedule Risk Ta (higher threshol and its r Paymer for (at le tiated according to whether or not the bene- ker segment and the amount of the total va- or lower than the "particularly high" amoun d" as defined in FAM UK Remuneration ar actio to the fixed remuneration.
-It will be made for 50% (maximum) in Intestant) the remaining 50% in UCI units 25 . ariable re t or than nd Incent muneration the "materiality ve Policies) Investm threshol Group Takers and Legal Entity Risk T ent Area who accrue a variable remuneratid and above 300% of the fixed remunerat remuneration is deferred over a 5-year tin on above ion, 70% the materialit of the accrue
+Specifically: disciplinary measures involving suspension from service and pay for a period equal to or greater than one day, also due to serious findings received from the control functions; in the event of violations sanctioned by the supervisory Authorities of the obligations in matters of professionalism, integrity and independence and following in relation to related parties and obligations regarding remuneration and incentives set out in CRD V, involving a sanction of an amount equal to or greater than € 30,000; behaviors that do not comply with the provisions of the law, regulations, the articles of association or any ethical or conduct codes established ex ante by the Group or the Company and from which a "significant loss" has resulted for the Group, for the Company, for managed funds or for customers.
+Pay-out Schedules: • Differentiated according to whether or not the benefic Risk Taker segment and the amount of the total various (higher or lower than the "particularly high" amount of threshold" as defined in FAM UK Remuneration and and its ratio to the fixed remuneration. • Payment will be made for 50% (maximum) in Intest for (at least) the remaining 50% in UCI units 25 .
+In particular: ariable re t or than nd Incenti sa Sanpa muneration the "materia ive Policies) olo shares a for ISP Investment thresho Group Takers and Legal Entity Risk T ent Area who accrue a variable remunerati Id and above 300% of the fixed remunerat remuneration is deferred over a 5-year tin on above ion, 70% the material of the accru